end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

 Getting a nice firework picture is it not as simple as going outside, finding a firework display and starting to shoot bits of lights in the sky.
 There are things you can do to increase your chances of success or fine tune the end result.

-Of course, it is also temping to take picture of the fireworks with a decent phone or point & shoot camera if you have a &quot;firework&quot; option, but those kind of picture often comes out as grainy/noisy or worst blurry.
+Of course, it is also temping to take picture of the fireworks with a decent phone or point & shoot camera if you have a "firework" option, but those kind of picture often comes out as grainy/noisy or worst blurry.

 In this article, I will guide you to make the most stunning photography of fireworks with your DSLR camera.<!--more-->

 That kind of event do not occurs pretty often.
 Roughly 1 or 2 times a year during summer depending where you live.
 That is why I have written this guide: so that next time you get outside hunting a firework display, you will be well documented and prepared for most situations.

 In Québec, we have 2 holidays that are good opportunities to shoot fireworks which are Canada Day (Memorial Day), and St. Jean Baptiste Day.
-If you live near Montreal, you have access to the L'international des feux Loto-Québec &nbsp;(<s>http://www.laronde.com/larondeen/linternational-des-feux/overview</s>, previously <s>http://internationaldesfeuxloto-quebec.com/en/</s>) festival which is prefect for making spectacular photos.
+If you live near Montreal, you have access to the L'international des feux Loto-Québec  (<s>http://www.laronde.com/larondeen/linternational-des-feux/overview</s>, previously <s>http://internationaldesfeuxloto-quebec.com/en/</s>) festival which is prefect for making spectacular photos.

 Keep up reading and be ready.